 Name of the variety which may be replaced by the respective variety group in the case of “Navels” and “Valencias”

 The name of a variety may be replaced by a synonym.
-A trade name may only be given in addition to the variety name [proposal by South Africa] or the synonym.
+A trade name may only be given in addition to the variety name or the synonym.

 C. Origin of produce